Access our quick product overview videos

 Your lease accounting technology should adapt to the way you do things, rather than the other way around.
 It should be able to track different kinds of assets and group them the way you group them for operational purposes (e.g, by business unit, region, asset class, property or equipment type, rent type, master contract type, among others).
 You should be able to run reports in whatever order you want so that you can validate your work.

-When focusing on the new lease accounting rules, you should ensure that your system can accommodate things like different interest rates for varying asset types and lengths of terms.
-It should have processes for smoothly transitioning from existing straight-line rent calculations to the new ASC 842/IFRS 16 methods.
+When focusing on lease accounting standards, you should ensure that your system can accommodate things like different interest rates for varying asset types and lengths of terms.
 And whether you have a consultant helping you or not, the system should be flexible and easy enough to allow you to do this yourself, without having to involve the vendor or hire consultants every time you need something.

 It should seamlessly integrate with your existing systems